What Tristan Thompson Was Doing While Khloe Kardashian Celebrated Kourtney's Wedding in Italy - E! Online

 Tristan Thompson might be sitting this one out.

-While Khloe Kardashian was off in Italy enjoying a pasta dinner with her family on May 20, Tristan seemed to reveal what he was up to on Friday night.
+While ex Khloe Kardashian was off in Italy enjoying a pasta dinner with her family on May 20, Tristan seemed to reveal what he was up to on Friday night.

 The NBA star, who split with Khloe last year, shared footage on his Instagram Story of his night in with their daughter True Thompson, 4.